 And the more things you have in your favor, like if you have volume, if you have price action, behavior, if there’ all these things working together, for you, then the more chance of percentage of success that you’re going to have.

-This one, again, look at it, you have some kind of movement, but it’s staggered movement to where there’s no clear trend, it’s kind of sideways, it’ just like a little dot matrix that’s moving sideways in a way an it’s trying to get a little pop, but then look what happens when you get that little pop, these things come back.
+This one, again, look at it, you have some movement, but it’s staggered movement to where there’s no clear trend, it’s kind of sideways, it’ just like a little dot matrix that’s moving sideways in a way and it’s trying to get a little pop, but then look what happens when you get that little pop, these things come back.

 Look for movement

-They pop, they come back, look at the volume on the sell action, they barely do any movement, so for you, you’re looking for movements, you’re looking for set ups in a way.
-And with these set ups, they can range in all kind of different set ups, because there’s so many different set ups that you can do.
+They pop, they come back, look at the volume on the sell action, they barely do any movement, so for you, you’re looking for movements, you’re looking for setups in a way.
+And with these setups, they can range in all kind of different setups, because there are so many different set ups that you can do.
 There’s a lot of variation.

 When you trade penny stocks, some rules change

-Normally I’d say don’t trade the first half hour, that’s typically my rule for most people.
-And that is typically because when you’re trading that first half hour, you don’t know which way stocks are going to go.
+Usually, I’d say I don’t trade the first half hour, that’s typically my rule for most people.
+And that generally is because when you’re trading that first half hour, you don’t know which way stocks are going to go.

-But when you’re looking at penny stocks, the rules are a little bit different, because you need to get into those stocks fairly quickly, but it can whip you around, so again, different kinds of risk, different kind of trading, apply for a different type of person.
+But when you’re looking at penny stocks, the rules are a little bit different, because you need to get into those stocks fairly quickly, but it can whip you around, so again, different kinds of risk, a different type of trading, apply for a different type of person.